MeuGarfo/bootstrap-wire/readme.md

 Bootstrap and jQuery dist files

 # wiredep
-Add this code to your file.html
+add this code to your file.html
 ```
 <!-- bower:css -->
 <!-- endbower -->
 <!-- bower:js -->
 <!-- endbower -->
 ```
-Then
+then...
 ```
 wiredep -s file.html
 ```